Nuclear power in Canada: Darlington site

 In September 2006, OPG applied for a licence to prepare its Darlington site for the construction of up to four new nuclear power units.
 The reactor designs being first considered for this project were AECL's ACR-1000, Westinghouse's AP1000 and Areva's EPR.
 In 2011, the Enhanced CANDU 6 entered the competition and soon became OPG's favourite.
 On August 17, 2012, after environmental assessments, OPG received a Licence to Prepare Site from the CNSC.
 In 2013, the project was put on hold as OPG decided to concentrate on refurbishing the existing Darlington units.

 In October 2013, the Ontario government declared that the Darlington new build project would not be a part of Ontario's long term energy plan, citing the high capital cost estimates and energy surplus in the province at the time of the announcement.

 In November 2020, OPG resumed licensing activities, this time for the construction of one small modular reactor (SMR), later expanded to three additional BWRX-300 SMR.
+Site preparation begain in 2022 and the Canadian Nuclear Safety Commission approved the project in April 2025.
+Construction on the first SMR began in May 2025 with an expected completion date of 2030.